Do students need to have an undergraduate degree in speech-language pathology to apply?

 What time of day are classes held?

-Academic and clinical classes will be offered during the day and evening to accommodate the overall university class scheduling process.
+Academic classes will be offered during the day and evening to accommodate the overall university class scheduling process as well as the clinical experiences required in the program.

 Can I complete my graduate degree in less than 5 semesters?

-No. A minimum of 5 semesters is necessary in order to complete the academic and clinical requirements of the program.
+No. Salus offers a lock-step program.
+The sequence of courses is thoughtfully arranged to maximize academic and clinical learning experiences in the least amount of time.
+A minimum of 5 semesters is necessary in order to complete the requirements of the program.

 Where is the clinic located?